Information regarding financial aid and its application process can be found at: med.yale.edu/education/finaid/pa_program

 The above estimates do not include incidentals used to support some individuals in the New Haven area for a year.

 Upon acceptance to the Program, the applicant is required to remit $1,000 to secure his/her place in the incoming class.
-This deposit becomes non-refundable in January.
+This fee is non-refundable.
 The fee defrays disability insurance costs and other essential medical insurance costs paid by the program.
 Please note that these medical expenses are independent of those paid by the student through Student Financial Accounts and Services.

 Other Financial Aid Opportunities